Error Handling

 The options for behaviour_on_failure will execute as follows:

-"PAUSE": the workflow will stop at the point of failure, allowing an operator to manually decide the next steps.
-This is outlined below."ABORT": the workflow will immediately terminate when any task fails.
+"pause": the workflow will stop at the point of failure, allowing an operator to manually decide the next steps.
+This is outlined below."abort": the workflow will immediately terminate when any task fails.

 Tip

-"PAUSE" is the recommended option.
+"pause" is the recommended option.

 Get Latest Error